c-sanders/ScaleAndSetSize/README.md

 		menu="<Image>/Image/Utilities/")

+	# Invocation of the main function below, should in turn cause the gimp_env_init function to be
+	# invoked.
+	#
-	# What exactly does invoking the main function do?
+	# Apart from this, what exactly does invoking the main function do?

 	main()